-Some of the most serious AFB (American Foul Brood) and EFB (European Foul Brood) are normally treated by destroying the colony (UK).
-If left they can spread throughout out the whole apiary and affect surrounding beekeepers.
+The most serious are AFB (American Foul Brood) and EFB (European Foul Brood), which affect the larva in the hive.
+These are normally treated by destroying the colony by burning it.
+If left alone, the disease can spread throughout out the whole apiary and affect surrounding beekeepers.
 Spores from AFB can remain dormant for over 50 years in old beekeeping equipment and cause problems decades later.

-The most alarming threat to honey bees in the UK right now is the invasion of Asian Hornet.
+The most alarming threat to honey bees in the UK right now is the potential arrival to Mainland Britain of Asian Hornet.
 Please see here to learn how to help beekeepers by being aware of them and keeping an eye out.

-Plant pollen is mixed with water to form a type of bread that is fed to the growing larvae.
+Honey bees mix plant pollen with water to form a type of bread that is fed to the growing larvae.
 It provides a rich source of protein and fat whilst honey provides energy (carbohydrate).
 Bees collect about 20kg of pollen every year - that’s 1 million pollen loads at 20mg per trip!

 We need people to plant more flowers wherever they live – the more flowers, the more food (forage) for the honey bees.
 Greater food sources enable honey bees to be much stronger in the face of disease.
 You can find a comprehensive guide to planting here which tells you which pollen will be available when the bees need it throughout the year.